-Use different people in the team to create different sections of the day.
+Use different people in the team to create different sections of the event (doesn’t have to be a whole day).
 They don’t have to run “their” section, just helping build it will include them more and the others get to learn about them too.
 Examples they could draw on:

 - Quiz – created by a subset of the team on their favourite subject.
 Use different modes of the virtual meeting system to answer, that might be polls, chat box, voting, talking, holding up coloured cards to the screen, or even finding items in the house and holding them in front of the screen.